Garden morning

 Botanical Gardens weekend

-Coastal Maine Botanical Gardens can carry a softer Boothbay trip: coffee, paths, flowers, spruce shade, harbor lunch, and an unhurried dinner by the water.
+Coastal Maine Botanical Gardens can carry a softer Boothbay trip: coffee, native flowers, spruce shade, harbor lunch, and an unhurried dinner by the water.

 Signature plan

-Make Coastal Maine Botanical Gardens the calm heart of the trip: coffee first, a long garden morning, village lunch, a shore-road or harbor pause, then a dinner that feels earned instead of rushed.
+Make Coastal Maine Botanical Gardens the calm heart of the trip: coffee first, a long garden morning, village lunch, a shore-road or harbor pause, then dinner by the water after the flower paths and spruce shade have done their work.

 Couples, parents, multi-generation trips, photographers, and anyone who wants a softer Boothbay weekend with water still nearby.

-Give the gardens the good morning hours, then keep the afternoon flexible for harbor weather.
+Give the gardens the good morning hours, then keep the afternoon flexible for fog, harbor light, and seafood timing.

 Garden-day rhythm